ZhenkaiShou/alembic/_posts/Large-Scale Study of Curiosity-Driven Learning/2018-12-03-Large-Scale Study of Curiosity-Driven Learning.md

 - **Inverse Dynamics Features (IDF)**: We use a network $ \hat{a_{t}} = \text{idf}(\phi(o_{t}), \phi(o_{t+1})) $ to predict the action given both the current and next features.
 Parameters in $ \phi(\cdot) $ will be trained along with $ \text{idf}(\cdot) $ to minimize the action prediction loss.
 - **Variational autoencoders (VAE)**: We use a decoder network $ \hat{o_{t}} = \text{decode}(\text{sampled}(\phi(o_{t}))) $ to reconstruct the original observation.
 Parameters in $ \phi(\cdot) $ will be trained along with $ \text{decode}(\cdot) $ to minimize the VAE loss.

-Each feature learning method has its own pros and cons.
-The figure below compares different feature learning methods across multiple environments.
-Note again that the extrinsic reward is only used for measuring the performance, not for training.
-It is difficult to tell which feature learning method is the best except for **Pixels** whose overall performance is bad.

 {% include figure.html image="https://zhenkaishou.github.io/my_site/assets/Large-Scale%20Study%20of%20Curiosity-Driven%20Learning/feature_learning.png" caption="Performance of different feature learning methods across multiple environments.
 (Source: original paper)" width="90%" %}

+Each feature learning method has its own pros and cons.
+The figure above compares different feature learning methods across multiple environments.
+It is difficult to tell which one is the best except for **Pixels** whose overall performance is bad.

 ### Training
 [Clipped PPO algorithm](https://blog.openai.com/openai-baselines-ppo/) is applied to the policy training since it is a robost alogrithm which requires little hyperparameter tuning.
 For this algorithm to work, we need to create a policy network: